BAA Curriculum

 This course promotes a healthy balance of personal well-being and academic success among boys and includes focused consideration, awareness, reflection, and improvement of one’s self and others.
 Learners will start with focusing on “Who am I and how did I arrive here? (consideration of family, ethnicity, social, physical and mental health and well-being, circumstance) leading to “What do I want to achieve/ want to become?” (consideration of individual and group values, beliefs, traditions, aspirations, academics) and finally, “How might I get there?”(consideration of ambition, education, mentorship, conflict management, financial literacy, physical and mental health and well-being, field studies)”.

 Communication, creative and critical thinking, empathy, outreach, and responsibility figure prominently in a cumulative capstone project that focuses on personal development, well-being and empowerment, and celebrates the unique gifts, goodness, contributions and micro or macro leadership potential of all young men, regardless of race, religion, economy, or identity.
-Aboriginal worldviews and perspectives are explored within First Peoples Principles of Learning.
+Indigenous worldviews and perspectives are explored within First Peoples Principles of Learning.

 LESSON PLANS